Classic Indian Board Games

 READ

-Classic Monopoly Board Game Online
+Risk Classic Board Game

 One prime example of this influence is the game of Snakes and Ladders, known in India as Moksha Patam.
 The game is said to be a reflection of the concept of karma from Hindu philosophy, where ladders represent virtues that lead to heaven, while snakes symbolize vices that lead to rebirth in lower forms of life.
 By incorporating such philosophical elements into the game, players are not only engaged in friendly competition but also subconsciously imbibe moral values.